joe-m-shaw/idtools/README.md

 # idtools <a href="https://joe-m-shaw.github.io/idtools/"><img src="man/figures/logo.png" align="right" height="250" alt="idtools website" /></a>

 <!-- badges: start -->
 <!-- badges: end -->

 `idtools` is an R package for extracting sample identifiers from filenames at the North West Genomic Laboratory Hub in Manchester, United Kingdom.
-It is intended to be used for validation or development projects, where key information, such as the DNA lab number, worksheet number and replicate suffix, are concatenated within the filename.
+It is intended to be used for internal use only, and can be used for validation or development projects, where key information, such as the DNA lab number, worksheet number and replicate suffix, are concatenated within a filename.

-The name is a pun on the concept of “tidy tools” from the [“Tidy Tools Manifesto”](https://tidyverse.tidyverse.org/articles/manifesto.html) by Hadley Wickham.
+The name is a pun on the concept of “tidy tools” from the [“Tidy Tools Manifesto”](https://tidyverse.tidyverse.org/articles/manifesto.html) by Hadley Wickham. `idtools` depends on the `dplyr` and `stringr` packages from the tidyverse

 ## Installation